Dynamical symmetries of the anisotropic oscillator: Conserved quantities

-One can indeed verify that the conserved quantities listed above Poisson-commute with the Hamiltonian of the two-dimensional anisotropic oscillator, which is just \(\mathcal{I}_0\).
-Furthermore, the first integrals \(\{\mathcal{I}_k\}\) for \(k \in \{ 1, 2, 3\}\), follow the \(su(2)\) algebra:
+One can indeed check that the conserved quantities listed above Poisson-commute with the Hamiltonian of the two-dimensional anisotropic oscillator, which is just $\mathcal{I}_0$ (up to a factor of $\omega_0$).
+It may be verified that the expressions for $\mathcal{I}_1$ and $\mathcal{I}_2$ reduce to the familiar expressions for the Fradkin tensor and angular momentum, respectively, for $\Omega_1 = \Omega_2 = 1$.
+For instance, let us consider $\mathcal{I}_2$ with $\Omega_1 = \Omega_2 = 1$, giving